This post is also available in: French

 Step 2: Connect your Jira Instances

 Now that Exalate is installed on both Jira instances, you need to create a connection between them.
-The way to do that is to set up the connection in one instance.
-At the end of that process, an invitation code is generated, which you copy and paste into the other side.
+The way to do that is to set up a connection from either instance.

 During the connection setup, there are several screens that let you configure exactly how Exalate behaves.
 In some cases, I’ll pick the defaults, but look in more detail at those areas in steps 3 and 4.
 Exalate will pick sensible default settings, exchanging data between identical, or equivalent fields.